Business Analyst Interview Questions:

 Although this question might seem like it's looking for a simple definition, think again.

 You’re listening for in-depth knowledge of both project management processes.
 Someone capable in the analyst position should be able to compare and contrast both methods, voice a preference for one, and argue why – even if their preference is different than yours.
 They should also be able to explain in which cases the spiral model is preferred by a project manager and in which cases the waterfall project management model might be a better choice, and what is at stake if the correct model is not used, and describe the project life cycle under each.

 This is more than a definition.
 You want the candidate to provide an overview of application usability, how it can be measured, and why it matters.
 Yes, this is a terms question, but it should also provide a window into the candidate’s thought process.

 Question #3: What can you do for our company that other candidates can’t?

 This question gives candidates a chance to show their character.

 Watch out for the egotistical job seeker, and look to hire a business analysis candidate who expresses a mature analysis of their role in a team.
-They should be able to mention specific and unique skills that contribute to their success in the analyst position, but portray a strong affinity towards teamwork.
-It also takes some communication skill to find that balance.
+They should be able to mention specific and unique skills that contribute to their success in the analyst position but portray a strong affinity towards teamwork.
+It also takes some communication skills to find that balance.